gourlaysama/gourlaysama.github.io/_drafts/fedora-dnf-tips.md

 This option always uses the system cache (the cache of the `root` user), which is presumably more up-to-date than the cache of the local user.
-You will however get an error if you try to install a package with this, since the local cache normally never contains packages waiting to be installed.
+You will however get an error if you try to install a package with this, since the cache normally never contains packages waiting to be installed.

-## Downgrading a package

-Downgrading a package in Fedora is theoretically easy, but in practice can be a challenge.
+## Fedora's archive repository

-The normal Fedora repositories only keep two versions of the same package: the latest (in the `updates` repository), and the first one for this version of Fedora (in the `fedora` repository).
+The normal Fedora repositories only keep two versions of the same package: the latest (in the `updates` repository), and the first one for the current version of Fedora (in the `fedora` repository).
 This can be seen by listing duplicates of a package:

 {% bmarginnote mm-systemd-ver 'Note the only two options under `Available Packages`: `246.6-3` at the time Fedora 33 was released, and